ankaAR/bestiario5e/_creatures/narzugon.md

 ***Magic Resistance.*** The narzugon has advantage on saving throws against spells and other magical effects.

-### Actions
+### Acciones

 ***Multiattack*** The narzugon uses its Infernal Command or Terrifying Command.
 It also makes three hellfire lance attacks.

-***Hellfire Lance*** Melee Weapon Attack: +10 to hit, reach 10 ft., one target.
-Hit: 11 (1d12 + 5) piercing damage plus 16 (3d10) fire damage.
+***Hellfire Lance*** Melee Weapon Attack: +10 al ataque, alcance 10 pies, un objetivo.
+Impacto: 11 (1d12 + 5) piercing damage plus 16 (3d10) fire damage.
 If this damage kills a creature, the creature's soul rises from the River Styx as a lemure in Avernus in 1d4 hours.
 If the creature isn't revived before then, only a wish spell or killing the lemure and casting true resurrection on the creature's original body can restore it to life.
 Constructs and devils are immune to this effect.

 ***Infernal Command*** Each ally of the narzugon within 60 feet of it can't be charmed or frightened until the end of the narzugon's next turn.